 Benefits of French immersion

 There are many benefits to learning both of Canada’s official languages (and to language learning in general):

 - Cognitive benefits

 Based on studies, learning a new language especially between the ages of five and seven improves the working memory.
-This is responsible for tasks such as reading and math.
-Also, being bilingual enhances mental flexibility, leading one to develop critical and creative thinking skills better.
+This is cognitive system is responsible for tasks such as reading and math.
+Being bilingual also enhances mental flexibility, which leads to the development of critical and creative thinking skills.
 Another study states that speaking more than one language from childhood increases cognitive flexibility later in life.
 This means that bilingual or multilingual people have a better ability to adapt to unfamiliar or unexpected circumstances when they become adults.
 (2013 Journal of Experimental Child Psychology and 2013 Journal of Neuroscience).

 - Educational and economic benefits

 Being knowledgeable in English and French will allow your child to have more educational opportunities.
-He or she can have the option of attending any of Canada’s post-secondary institutions/universities.
-And according to the Canadian Census 2001, bilingual (English/French) individuals have higher employment rates and earn 10% higher than those who speak English only (Canadian Census 2001).
+They have the option of attending any of Canada’s post-secondary institutions/universities.
+Bilingual (English/French) individuals also have higher employment rates and earn 10% higher than those who speak English only (Canadian Census 2001).

 - Social benefits

 Having knowledge of French opens up many options for travel, not only within Canada, but to other parts of the world.
 This will expose your child to more cultures and expand his global view.

 Download Canadian Parents for French (CPF) Manitoba’s pamphlet LIFE in Manitoba (Linking Immigrants to French and English) to get a full appreciation of the history and relevance of Canada’s official language.
-This will help you make a fully informed decision when you make your choice.
+This will help you make a fully informed decision.

 How can I support my child if I don’t speak French?

 There are many resources for French as a Second Language (FSL) that could help you.
 For other guides, you can download: Supporting students with special education needs in French as a Second Language.
 A Parent Guide (Nipissing-Parry Sound Catholic School Board) and Working with parents in French Immersion (Manitoba.ca).
 You can also check out several websites that support parents and students of FSL: